balancer/balancer-deployments/v3/tasks/20250125-v3-mev-tax-hook/readme.md

 # 2025-01-25 - MEV Tax Hook

-MEV Tax Hook deployment, which increases the dynamic swap fee of pools using it when priority gas fees spike beyond a configurable threshold.
+MEV Tax Hook deployment.
+This hook increases the dynamic swap fee of pools using it when priority gas fees spike beyond a configurable threshold.
-This contract is targeted for Base and L2 networks in general, where the priority gas fee determines the relative order of the transaction within a block.
+This contract is targeted for Base and L2 networks in general, where the priority gas fee determines the relative order of the transactions within a block.

 ## Useful Files